top of page

 Course overview

-- Defining your sample Choosing the right sampling methods to obtain a representative sample (e.g. stratified sampling, cluster sampling, multi-stage sampling,
+- Choosing the right sampling methods to obtain a representative sample of the population of interest (e.g. stratified sampling, cluster sampling, multi-stage sampling)

 - Creating graphs and charts